Faculty Mentor Guidelines

 PS PROGRAM CONTACTS

 Questions about thesis supervisor eligibility may be directed to Dr. Sara Corson, Director of CNS Honors.
-Questions about the thesis seminar and thesis evaluation may be directed to Dr. Rebecca Wilcox, the thesis seminar instructor.
-Students with questions about updating their field of study or other academic considerations should contact their academic advisor and PS Program Coordinator, Cortni Williams.
+Questions about the thesis seminar and thesis evaluation may be directed to Dr. Stacia Rodenbusch, the thesis seminar instructor.
+Students with questions about updating their field of study or other academic considerations should contact their academic advisor and PS Program Coordinator, Cortni Oluleye.